-2. Less than 30% of its gross income must be derived from the sale or disposition of any of the following items that were held for less than 3 months.

-• Stock or securities (as defined in ICA section 2(a)(36)),

-• Options, futures, or forward contracts (other than options, futures, or forward contracts on foreign currencies), or a.
-The sum of the percentages determined under section 851(h)(3)(B) for abnormal redemptions on that day and on prior days during the tax year exceeds 30%, and b.
-The RIC would meet the 30% test for the tax year if all of the funds which are a part of the RIC were treated as a single RIC.

-• Foreign currencies (or options, futures, or forward contracts on foreign currencies) but only if such currencies (or options, futures, or forward contracts) are not directly related to the company's principal business of investing in stock or securities (or options and futures on stocks or securities).

-However, a fund (defined below) will not be disqualified for failing to meet the 30% test because of sales resulting from abnormal redemptions on any day and occurring before the close of the fifth business day after such day if:

-3. At the end of each quarter of the company's tax year, at least 50% of the value of its assets must be invested in the following items.

-• Cash and cash items (including receivables),

-• Government securities,

-Securities of other RICs, and

-• Securities of other issuers, except that the investment in a single issuer of securities may not exceed 5% of the value of the company's assets or 10% of the outstanding voting securities of the issuer (except as provided in section 851(e)).
-See sections 851(b)(3) and 851(c).

-4. At the end of each quarter of the company's tax year, no more than 25% of the value of the company's assets may be invested in the securities (excluding government securities or securities of other RICs) of a single issuer or in the securities of two or more issuers controlled by the RIC and engaged in the same or related trades or businesses.
-See sections 851(b)(3) and 851(c).

-5. The company's deduction for dividends paid for the tax year (as defined in section 561, but without regard to capital gain dividends) equals or exceeds the sum of:

-90% of its investment company taxable income determined without regard to section 852(b)(2)(D); and

-• 90% of the excess of the company's interest income excludable from gross income under section 103(a) over its deductions disallowed under sections 265 and 171(a)(2).

-6. The company must have been a RIC for all tax years ending after November 7, 1983, or, at the end of the current tax year, the company had no accumulated earnings and profits from a tax year that it did not qualify as a RIC.
+- 2. At the end of each quarter of the company's tax year, at least 50% of the value of its assets must be invested in the following items. - Cash and cash items (including receivables), - Government securities, - · Securities of other RICs, and - · Securities of other issuers, except that the investment in a single issuer of securities may not exceed 5% of the value of the company's assets or 10% of the outstanding voting securities of the issuer (except as provided in section 851(e)).
+See sections 851(b)(3) and 851(c). - 3.
+At the end of each quarter of the company's tax year, no more than 25% of the value of the company's assets may be invested in the securities (excluding government securities or securities of other RICs) of a single issuer or in the securities of two or more issuers controlled by the RIC and engaged in the same or related trades or businesses.
+See sections 851(b)(3) and 851(c). - 4.
+The company's deduction for dividends paid for the tax year (as defined in section 561, but without regard to capital gain dividends) equals or exceeds the sum of: - 90% of its investment company taxable income determined without regard to section 852(b)(2)(D); and - 90% of the excess of the company's interest income excludable from gross income under section 103(a) over its deductions disallowed under sections 265 and 171(a)(2). - 5.
+The company must have been a RIC for all tax years ending after November 7, 1983, or, at the end of the current tax year, the company had no accumulated earnings and profits from a tax year that it did not qualify as a RIC.